Environmental Planning and Impact Assessment

 NASA uses the NEPA process as a framework for balanced and integrated environmental planning.
 NEPA requires federal agencies to consider the environmental impacts of actions in their planning and decision-making processes.
 GSFC implements NEPA in accordance with the Council on Environmental Quality's (CEQ) regulations implementing NEPA (40 CFR Parts 1500-1508) and NASA's Procedures for Implementing NEPA (14 CFR 1216.3).

-- The NEPA Program Manager reviews the checklist(s), identifies potential environmental issues and compliance requirements, and determines the appropriate level of NEPA documentation required [i.e., Categorical Exclusion (CATEX), Environmental Assessment (EA), and Environmental Impact Statement (EIS)].
+- Determination of the appropriate level of NEPA documentation [i.e., Categorical Exclusion (CatEx) Environmental Assessment (EA), and Environmental Impact Statement (EIS)].

-- The NEPA Program Manager coordinates with the other environmental program managers in the Code 250 Medical and Environmental Management Division (Air, Water, Oil, Natural Resources, Hazardous Waste, and Remediation) to ensure that necessary actions are taken to meet the applicable requirements of environmental laws and regulations.
+- Assistance to ensure that necessary actions are taken to meet the applicable requirements of environmental laws and regulations.
 This includes support for required permitting, reporting, mitigation and monitoring activities.

 For more information about NEPA, visit NASA's NEPA program website.